helmutstrasser/phpstorm-phpcsfixer-docker/README.md

 * [PHPStorm bug with setting synchronize files after execution](#phpstorm-bug-with-setting-synchronize-files-after-execution)
 <!-- TOC -->

-In PHPStorm two independent parts have to be set up correctly to get full php-cs-fixer support working.
-One to mark code which has to be fixed, and another to apply changes written to the file.
+To get full php-cs-fixer support working in PHPStorm, two independent parts have to be set up correctly.
+One to highlight code which has to be fixed, and another to apply changes written to the file.
 And to get things working within docker some particularities have to be considered.

 ## Quality Tools setup